Last Updated on

 - Recaps and highlight videos – Time to thank everyone for attending with recap and highlight videos.
 This is the chance showcase some impressive stats about your event and to remind attendees to subscribe and spread the word for next year.

 - Presenter videos – Attract new subscribers for future events by making the presentation videos available online for subscribers.
-You can put some of these presentation videos behind a pay wall.
-This is where you really start to see a rate of return on your video investment.
+You can put some of these presentation videos behind a paywall.

 - Testimonials – No better way to promote your future events with those testimonials.
 For more details about testimonials and interviews go to our Testimonials page.